awsdocs/amazon-emr-release-guide/doc_source/emr-jupyterhub-configure.md

 Modify properties in the following files to configure JupyterHub and individual Jupyter notebooks:
 + `jupyterhub_config.py`—By default, this file is saved in the `/etc/jupyter/conf/` directory on the master node\.
 For more information, see [Configuration Basics](http://jupyterhub.readthedocs.io/en/latest/getting-started/config-basics.html) in the JupyterHub documentation\.
-+ `jupyter_notebook_config.py`—This file is saved in the `/etc/jupyter/` directory by default and copied to the `jupyterhub` container as the default when user notebooks are created\.
++ `jupyter_notebook_config.py`—This file is saved in the `/etc/jupyter/` directory by default and copied to the `jupyterhub` container as the default\.
 For more information, see [Config file and command line options](http://jupyter-notebook.readthedocs.io/en/stable/config.html) in the Jupyter Notebook documentation\.

-You can also use the `jupyter-sparkmagic-conf` configuration classification when you create a cluster to customize Sparkmagic, which updates values in the `config.json` file for Sparkmagic\.
+You can also use the `jupyter-sparkmagic-conf` configuration classification to customize Sparkmagic, which updates values in the `config.json` file for Sparkmagic\.
 For more information about available settings, see the [example\_config\.json on GitHub](https://github.com/jupyter-incubator/sparkmagic/blob/master/sparkmagic/example_config.json)\.
 For more information about using configuration classifications with applications in Amazon EMR, see [Configuring Applications](emr-configure-apps.md)\.

 The following example launches a cluster using the AWS CLI, referencing the file `MyJupyterConfig.json` for Sparkmagic configuration classification settings\.